Silas003/coupcode/README.md

 - So with the database use set `USE_SQLITE` in settings.py as True.

 - Creating the necessary database tables is the next step.
-This can be accomplished by running python manage.py migrate.
+This can be accomplished by running `python manage.py migrate`.
 This command applies migrations and creates the required tables in the database.

 - For administrative purposes, creating a superuser is vital.
 Execute python manage.py createsuperuser and follow the prompts to set the username, email, and password.
 This superuser account will be used to access the Django admin panel.